dansmyers/IntroToCS/Labs/B-Victorian_Gothic_Guide_to_Data_Analytics.md

 The results tell us that, out of the entire data set, 8% of patients fall into the category of `Yes - Did Not Survive`.
 About 21% fall into `No - Did Not Survive`.

 Make one more modification.
-Setting `normalize='index'` will calculation fractions across the rows rather than over the entire data set.
+Setting `normalize='index'` will calculate fractions across the rows rather than over the entire data set.

 ```
 tab = pd.crosstab(index=df['Antiseptic_use'], columns=df['Outcome_str'], normalize='index') * 100